 Adventures in Good Company's packing list covers everything you need to assure your safety and comfort.
 You may not use everything you bring; however, you need to come prepared for all possible weather conditions.
 At the same time, you must be able to carry your own luggage, sometimes up and down stairs.
+As space for luggage on our trips is limited, please stick to the packing list as closely as possible.

-Daypacks: Your daypack should be large enough to hold the following items: 2 liters of water, rain gear, lunch/snacks (for the day), sun screen, warm layer (fleece pullover or vest), personal first aid kit, and personal items such as camera, etc. We recommend a daypack with a capacity of between 1800 and 2400 cubic inches with a hip belt, padded shoulder straps, and 'lifters'.
-Line your daypack with a durable plastic bag to keep your belongings dry, or have an elasticized pack cover that fits snuggly over it.
+Daypacks: Your daypack should be large enough to hold the following items: 2 liters of water, rain gear, lunch/snacks (for the day), sun screen, warm layer (fleece pullover or vest), personal first aid kit, lightweight gloves, warm hat and personal items such as camera, etc. We recommend a daypack with a capacity of between 1800 and 2400 cubic inches with a hip belt, padded shoulder straps, and 'lifters'.
+Bring an elasticized pack cover that fits snuggly over it.
 Before you leave home check to be sure that it is comfortable to wear all day and has sufficient space for all of your items.
-Note: Fanny-packs and hydration packs are not large enough to hold all of the items you will need for the day.
+Note: Fanny-packs and hydration packs are not large enough to hold all the items you will need for the day.